 Both these results directly apply as exact results for the average number of inserted elements using cuckoo hashing.
-They also serve as an upper bound for any alternative hashing algorithm.
+They also help us size the stash needed in the algorithm.
+In addition, they serve as an upper bound for any alternative hashing algorithm.